 The Depositary is incorporated in England as a private limited company.
 Its registered and head office is at 250 Bishopsgate, London EC2M 4AA.
-The ultimate holding company of the Depositary is The Royal Bank of Scotland Group plc, which is incorporated in Scotland.
+The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated in Scotland.
 The principal business activity of the Depositary is the provision of trustee and depositary services.
 The Depositary is authorised and regulated by the FCA.
-It is authorised to carry on investment business in the United Kingdom by virtue of its authorisation and regulation by the regulator.
+It is authorised to carry on investment business in the United Kingdom by virtue of its authorisation and regulation by the regulator..